weifund/weifund/README.md

 <img src="app/public/images/screen0.jpg" />

+Please note, this repo is very outdated.
+We are working on our light dApp in `weifund-dapp-basic`.

 ## <a name="surge"></a> WeiFund Beta

 The WeiFund testnet client hosted on surge.sh.
 You can check it out below: